17th Annual Nature Writing Contest Now Underway

 The Southern Environmental Law Center is now accepting submissions for the annual Phillip D. Reed Memorial Award for Outstanding Writing on the Southern Environment.
 The award seeks to enhance public awareness of the value and vulnerability of the region’s natural heritage by giving special recognition to writers who most effectively tell the stories about the South’s environment.

-SELC’s annual Reed Environmental Writing Award has two categories: Book, for non-fiction books (not self-published), and Journalism, for newspaper and magazine writing, and online writing that is published by a recognized institution such as a newspaper, university or non-profit organization and is journalistic in nature.
-Prizes of $1,000 are awarded to the winner in each category, who will be announced at SELC’s special event during the Virginia Festival of the Book on March 19, 2011.
+SELC’s annual Reed Environmental Writing Award has two categories: Book, for non-fiction books (not self-published), and Journalism, for newspaper, magazine writing, and online writing that is published by a recognized institution (e.g., newspaper, university or non-profit organization) and is journalistic in nature.
+Prizes of $1,000 are awarded to the winner in each category; winners will be publicly announced at SELC’s special event during the Virginia Festival of the Book on March 24, 2012.

-- All submissions must have been published during calendar year 2010, and be received by January 10, 2011.
+- All submissions must have been published during calendar year 2011, and must be received by January 13, 2012.
 Nominations can be made by anyone, including the author or publisher.

 - Submissions must relate to the natural environment in at least one of the following states: Alabama, Georgia, North Carolina, South Carolina, Tennessee or Virginia.

 - Send 16 copies to Reed Award, SELC, 201 W. Main Street, Ste.
 14, Charlottesville, VA 22902.
 Submissions cannot be returned.
 Include at least one copy in original format for proof of publication.
-For Journalism entries, provide a CD or email the text, to verify word length.
+Journalism entries must be at least 3,000 words; please provide a CD or email the text to [email protected] to verify word length.